 What Is Special Event Insurance?

-It’s usually a short-term, one-off policy that provides protection against financial losses that can arise from a wide variety of possible incidents at an event, including Event Insurancethe aforementioned scenarios.
+It’s usually a short-term, one-off policy that provides protection against financial losses that can arise from a wide variety of possible incidents at an event, including the aforementioned scenarios.

 That financial protection can include medical costs, legal costs (including lawsuit defense and settlement), loss of non-refundable deposits, repair costs and the net cost of admission refunds.